hercules

 What is this library for?

-Hercules is designed as a simple, easy-to-use library for solving QUBO problems.
+Hercules is designed as a simple, easy-to-use library for exactly or approximately solving QUBO problems.
 It is not necessarily designed to be a state-of-the-art tool but a toolkit for quickly prototyping and testing QUBO methods.
 That said, Hercules is designed to be fast and written in Rust, a high-performance systems programming language.

 Progress